INTRACOMPANY TRANSFEREE L-1 VISA

 Once you assemble and upload all required documents, we will check if the evidence is correct and will provide a cover letter.

-ZONTLAW LAW OFFICES OF JULIA GREENBERG
+ZONTLAW OFFICES OF IGOR LITVAK

-With more than a decade in the field, Julia Greenberg has earned a reputation as a highly successful immigration attorney.
-Since 2006, she has represented countless corporate and individual clients in complex matters ranging from removal (deportation) to asylum, family, business and investor’s petitions, and employment-based cases.
+With more than a decade in the field, Igor Litvak has earned a reputation as a highly successful immigration attorney.
+Since 2012, he has represented countless corporate and individual clients in complex matters ranging from removal (deportation) to asylum, family, business, and investor petitions, and employment-based cases.

-Authorized to practice in immigrant courts throughout the United States, Ms. Greenberg may also appear before the 2nd Circuit Court of Appeals, U.S. District Courts for the Southern, Northern, and Eastern districts of New York, and the New York Supreme Court.
-Ms. Greenberg takes pride in helping clients who have been unable to get satisfactory results elsewhere.
-Her honesty and compassion, combined with her expertise and vast knowledge of immigration law make her a formidable opponent in court – resulting in a long list of satisfied clients and positive referrals.
+Authorized to practice in immigrant courts throughout the United States, Mr. Litvak is licensed in the state of New York and New Jersey and may also appear before the 2nd, 3rd, and 9th Circuit Court of Appeals, U.S. District Courts for the Southern, Northern, and Eastern districts of New York, and the New York Supreme Court.
+Mr. Litvak takes pride in helping clients who have been unable to get satisfactory results elsewhere.
+His honesty and compassion, combined with his expertise and vast knowledge of immigration law make him a formidable opponent in court – resulting in a long list of satisfied clients and positive referrals.

 Our online software makes it so easy to complete your immigration paperwork